cupnoodle/fluffyes/77-delegate.md

 ## Implementing dataSource

-Tableview's dataSource is also using the same delegate concept, just different naming.
+Tableview's dataSource is also using the same delegate concept, just different naming on the variable name.